SachinJagtap93/dockM-docs/dockm-docs/README-en-US.md

 ![](screenshot/runningService.png)

-* To access the running service over brower you will need to set portforwarding rule for VPC and Security group.
+* To access the running service over browser, you will need to set portforwarding rules for VPC and Security group.

 * Go to `Networks & CDN -> VPC Networks` from the Qingcloud console and click on view details option of the VPC you created.